gregavola/tumblrPHP/README.md

 This a library written to interact with the Tumblr API (http://www.tumblr.com/docs/en/api/v2) using both oAuth Authenticated Calls and Non-Authenticated calls.<br />

+# Please note that OAuth is currently broken in this script.
+I am currently in the process of updating the repo to fix the issue. #

 # Requirements
 PHP 5+<br />
 CURL<br />